Novak Djokovic denied entry to Australia, seeks injunction | DW | 05.01.2022

 Tiley said 26 people had applied for an exemption and a few were successful.

-And on Tuesday, Djokovic, an outspoken vaccine skeptic, declared he fell into one of those categories, saying he had "exemption permission" and therefore be able to compete at the Australian Open, which gets underway on January 17.
+On Tuesday, Djokovic, an outspoken vaccine skeptic, claimed he fell into one of those categories, saying he had "exemption permission" and therefore would be able to compete.

 There was a severe backlash in Australia to the decision to allow Djokovic an exemption, with many across the country, and in Melbourne in particular, enduring some of the world's strictest lockdown measures over the last two years of the pandemic.

-His chances of defending his title are now in jeopardy after a hold up at at Melbourne's Tullamarine airport, where he arrived at about 11:30 p.m. local time (CET).
+With the entry denial, Djokovic chances of defending his title are now in jeopardy.

-The 20-times major winner received support late on Wednesday from Serbian President Aleksander Vucic.
+The 20-times major winner received some support late on Wednesday from Serbian President Aleksander Vucic.

 "Serbia is doing everything to see that the harassment of Novak Djokovic is brought to an end immediately," Vucic said.

-Earlier on Wednesday, Australian Prime Minister Scott Morrison said that if the reasons for Djokovic's exemption were "insufficient" then the world number one tennis player would be "on the next plane home."
+After the decision was announced on Thursday, Prime Minister Morrison said on Twitter that "rules are rules, especially when it comes to our borders."

 "There should be no special rules for Novak Djokovic at all.
-None whatsoever," he told a news conference.
+None whatsoever," Morrison had told a news conference on Wednesday.

-A number of memes spread across social media, mocking Djokovic's plight, with many comparing him to Tom Hanks' character in the film "The Terminal," a comedy-drama where an Eastern European man is stuck at New York's JFK airport.

 jsi/wmr (Reuters, AFP, dpa)